Anisotropic diffusion modeling of cosmic-ray lepton propagation

 \section{DATA AVAILABILITY}

-The experimental data used in this work are publicly available from the sources cited in Refs. ~\cite{dampe2017}, ~\cite{hess2024} and ~\cite{ams02electrons2014}.
-For a more detailed description of the mathematical framework employed in this study, see Refs. ~\cite{borisov2025}, ~\cite{borisov2025_2} and ~\cite{BorisovKudryahshov2025}.
+The experimental data used in this work are publicly available from Refs.~\cite{dampe2017}, ~\cite{hess2024}, and ~\cite{ams02electrons2014}.
+For a more detailed description of the mathematical framework employed in this study, see Refs.~\cite{borisov2025}, ~\cite{borisov2025_2}, and ~\cite{BorisovKudryashov2025}.
 The code developed for data processing and analysis is available from the corresponding author upon reasonable request.